Gbajaber/controlling-the-servo-moto/README.md

 The objective to move the motors at an angle of 90 degrees

 componets

-Name	      Quantity      	Component
- U1	            1	         Arduino Uno R3
+Arduino Uno R3 = 1

-SERVO1
-SERVO2
-SERVO3        5           Positional Micro Servo
+Positional Micro Servo = 5
-SERVO5
-SERVO6

 the code